-Peter Koumlelis enters his third season with UMBC after being named the assistant track and field coach in September 2011.
+Peter Koumlelis enters his seventh season with UMBC after being named the assistant track and field coach in September 2011.
 Koumlelis arrived to Baltimore after three years as an assistant for America East rival Hartford.

 “Peter is a great addition to our program,” Bobb said.
 “He knows what it takes to be successful in this conference and already knows our student-athletes well, so it’s a good fit.”

-Last season, under Koumlelis' guidance, Amanda Deller successfully retained her crown in the shot put at both conference meets to complete her career sweep of the event, and was named the Most Outstanding Field Athlete at both America East meets.
+In 2013, under Koumlelis' guidance, Amanda Deller successfully retained her crown in the shot put at both conference meets to complete her career sweep of the event, and was named the Most Outstanding Field Athlete at both America East meets.